 Jimenez, who was a TIME Kid of the Year 2020 nominee, shares some information about himself in this video.
 He also launched his own nonprofit Smiles Against Cancer.
 Alex shared some of his journey with us here…

 TSM: Hi Alex.
 Tell us, what is your book, The Big Idea, about?

 I would like to start by saying that the history of business has been around since the dawn of humanity.
-From the caveman trading, to the industrial and now digital age; you as well as the whole world have been surrounded by business transactions forever!
-The significance of business and entrepreneurship, with its use worldwide and now even in space, is entrenched in our day-to-day life; however, now more and more people especially teens are interested in it and are hungry to learn further.
-Unfortunately, the only way they get their information is from their teachings in school, which often time entrepreneurship isn’t available.
+From caveman trading, to the industrial and now digital age; you as well as the whole world have been surrounded by business transactions forever!
+The significance of business and entrepreneurship, with its use worldwide and now even in space, is entrenched in our day-to-day life; however, now more and more people, especially teens, are interested in it and are hungry to learn further.
+Unfortunately, the only way they get their information is from their teachings in school, and often times entrepreneurship isn’t available.

-In the book, I explain to readers the challenges of creating/building a business as well as the ways you can overcome them and build them up exponentially.
+In the book, I explain to readers the challenges of creating and building a business as well as the ways you can overcome them and build them up exponentially.
 I also include marketing, business strategies, the beginning stages of a business, leadership, revenue streams, time management and how to get the better hand over your competition.

 TSM: Why should teens learn about business?

 Frankly, teenagers should learn about business because no matter what profession they’re in or choose, they need to have some type of financial and business education to have an edge and succeed in life.

 TSM: You focus on the importance of embracing change in your book.
 Why is that important for kids, and entrepreneurs?

 The need to change is so important that I even dedicate a whole chapter in my book about this topic.
 Although I can go on and on about why change is extremely important to anyone, eventually it’s up to individuals to say what is most important to them.